kirandash/django/kirans_pizza_ws/readme.md

 3. Content Management Options: WordPress, Drupal, Joomla, Magento, Ghost etc.
 4. WordPress is easy to learn and setup.
 5. Why Django CMS?
-    - Django CMS provides custom build content areas completely independent of one another.
+    - **Custom Content Areas**: Django CMS provides custom build content areas completely independent of one another.
 So instead of putting the entire content of a page in one content area, we can separate each section.
 Thus easy for website editor to change the content.
 While WordPress by default provides only one content area.
 But in WordPress too we can use an additional plugin called Advanced custom fields to create custom fields to enter content.
     - Good for developers with experience on Django
     - Django CMS integrates Seamlessly with Django's additional functionality.
 Thus we get: Power of CMS + Data Processing Features from Django.